-9. AFSA power to modify or waive Rules
+9. AFSA power to modify, waive or grant relief

+- (1) The AFSA may, on the application of a Person or on its own initiative and by written notice, direct that: - (a) 1 or more relevant provisions: - (i) apply to the Person with the modifications mentioned in the notice; or

+(ii) do not apply in relation to the Person.

-- (1) The AFSA may, on the application of a Person or on its own initiative and by written notice, direct that a provision of any Rules made pursuant to these Regulations: - (a) applies to the Person with the modifications mentioned in the notice; or - (b) does not apply in relation to the Person. - (2) The AFSA must not make a direction under (1) unless it is satisfied that: - (a) compliance by the Person with the Rules, or with the Rules as unmodified, would be unduly burdensome or would not achieve the purpose for which the Rules were made, and - (b) the direction would not adversely affect the advancement of any of the AFSA's Regulatory Objectives. - (3) A direction under (1) may be given subject to conditions. - (4) The AFSA may: - (a) revoke a direction; or - (b) vary it, on the application or with the consent of the Person to whom it relates.
+- (b) the AFSA does not intend to take regulatory action over a particular state of affairs or particular conduct. - (2) The AFSA must not make a direction under (1)(a) unless it is satisfied that: - (a) compliance by the Person with the relevant provisions, or with the relevant provisions as unmodified, would be unduly burdensome or would not achieve the purpose for which the relevant provisions were made, and - (b) the direction would not adversely affect the advancement of any of the AFSA's Regulatory Objectives. - (2-1) The AFSA shall make public by way of guidance the criteria applicable to the making of directions under (1)(b) after the date of publication of the guidance. - (3) A direction under (1) may be given subject to conditions. - (4) The AFSA, on the application of the Person or on its own initiative, may: - (a) revoke a direction; or - (b) vary it. - (5) In this section: